php2k6/stackit/README.md

 StackIt is a comprehensive question-and-answer platform that brings together developers, learners, and experts in a collaborative environment.
 Built with modern web technologies, it offers a seamless experience for knowledge sharing with robust features including real-time notifications, advanced voting systems, and comprehensive admin controls.

+> **Note**: This is a refined and enhanced version of the original prototype developed during a hackathon, now featuring production-ready code, comprehensive documentation, and additional features.

 ## 🛠️ Tech Stack

 ### **Frontend**